Hartsel, Colorado

-Hartsel is a census-designated place (CDP) and post office in and governed by Park County, Colorado United States.
+Hartsel is a census-designated place (CDP) in and governed by Park County, Colorado United States.
+The population was 38 at the 2020 census.
 The Hartsel post office has the ZIP Code 80449.
-At the United States Census 2010, the population of the 80449 ZIP Code Tabulation Area was 909 including adjacent areas.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.

 History

 Founded in 1880, Hartsel is close to the geographic center of the state, and is often referred to as "The Heart of Colorado".
 The namesake of the community is Samuel Hartsel, a local farmer and cattle rancher who came to Park County in 1860 and left in 1908.
 He developed the Hartsel hot springs and built a sawmill, blacksmith shop, and a trading post to lay the groundwork for the town.

 Geography

 The Hartsel CDP has an area of 0.498 km2, including 0.012 km2 of water.